-Each semester, students named to the Chancellor's List and Academic Vice Chancellor's List receive a scholastic achievement certificate from ASU-Newport.
+Each semester, students named to the Chancellor's List and Academic Vice Chancellor's List are published and a press release is issued so that communities, faculty, staff, and students are made aware.

 Graduates who have a cumulative 3.8 grade point average at the time of commencement, and will complete an Associate's degree or Technical Certificate will be awarded the Chancellor's Award for Academic Excellence.